‘It’s a monster!’ Teen catches 108-pound catfish on the Missouri River

 SPANISH LAKE, Mo.
 (KTVI) – Joshua Jones Jr. is taking it all in after a recent midnight miracle on the Missouri River.

-Inspired by a contest, and with support from his father, Joshua made a once-in-a-lifetime catch around midnight Wednesday, reeling in a 108-pound catfish from the river near the St. Louis suburb of Spanish Lake.
+Inspired by a contest, and with support from his father, Joshua Jones Jr. made a once-in-a-lifetime catch around midnight Wednesday, reeling in a 108 pound catfish from the river near the St. Louis suburb of Spanish Lake.

-Joshua had actually dozed off when the catch happened, exhausted after a long night of fishing.
+Joshua Jones Jr. had actually dozed off when the catch happened, exhausted after a long night of fishing.

-“I was sleeping when the fish got on, so it kind of woke me up,” said Joshua.
-“And then I felt the pull and drag, which really woke me up.”
+“I was sleeping when the fish got on, so it kind of woke me up,” he said.
+“Then I felt the pull and drag, which really woke me up.”

-It took about 20 minutes of fighting the line, but Joshua was able to reel in a monster-sized catfish and get it on the boat.
+It took about 20 minutes of fighting the line, but Joshua Jones Jr. was able to reel in a monster-sized catfish and get it on the boat.

-“It was pretty exciting at first when I was fighting the fish,” said Joshua.
+“It was pretty exciting at first when I was fighting the fish,” he said.

 He developed his passion and fishing skills through a bond with his father, Joshua Jones Sr. The two have spent countless hours out on the water.